go-smart/goosefoot/docs/xml.md

 ## XML Schema

-This is a **TODO**.
-For the moment, the documentation here should be adequate to perform basic creation and manipulation of GSSF-XML.
+The documentation here should be adequate to perform basic creation and manipulation of GSSF-XML.
 However, in keeping with the increasing importance of Docker-workflow and the presence of an automatic GSSA-XML &rarr; GSSF-XML